DISTRHO/Cardinal/docs/OVERVIEW.md

 ## deps

 3rd-party libraries build setup.
 No Cardinal specific code is hosted here, only external submodules and a Makefile with steps for fetching extra source code and build it.
 The Makefile overrides Rack's `dep.mk` things for a proper static build, and supporting more platforms.

-## doc
+## docs

 Here you find several files (like this one you are reading now) describing the Cardinal project.
 It is intentionally not using something like GitHub Wiki so that rehosting does not lose any information.